web-padawan/awesome-web-components/README.md

 - [ember-custom-elements](https://github.com/Ravenstine/ember-custom-elements) - Render Ember and Glimmer components using custom elements.
 - [preact-custom-element](https://github.com/preactjs/preact-custom-element) - Generate/register a custom element from a preact component.
 - [@adobe/react-webcomponent](https://github.com/adobe/react-webcomponent) - Automate the wrapping of a React component in a custom element.
+- [nuxt-custom-elements](https://github.com/GrabarzUndPartner/nuxt-custom-elements) - Export your project components as custom elements for integration into external pages.
 - [react-shadow](https://github.com/Wildhoney/ReactShadow) - Utilise Shadow DOM in React with all the benefits of style encapsulation.
 - [reactify-wc](https://github.com/BBKolton/reactify-wc) - Use web components with React properties and functions.
 - [remount](https://github.com/rstacruz/remount) - Mount React components to the DOM using custom elements.